 It’s never fun to think about future medical emergencies, but these situations are bound to arrive — and when they do, prior planning could make a huge difference.
-This is particularly true when it comes to hospital selection, as you cannot be counted on to make the right choice during a crisis.
+This is particularly true when it comes to hospital selection, as you cannot be counted on to find the best hospital near you in the midst of an emergency.

 Unfortunately, hospital quality differs dramatically, as seen in alarming statistics.
 Hence, the need to examine the data in advance to ensure that you make the right decision before a hospital visit is required.
 Keep the following considerations in mind: